Active Flagship Research Projects

 Development of Advanced Membranes Water Purification Systems: Fabrication, Fouling Resistance, and System Configuration

-MIT Professors: John Lienhard, Karen Gleason, Greg Rutledge
+MIT Professors: John Lienhard, Karen Gleason, and Greg Rutledge

 Masdar Institute Professors: Hassan Arafat and Raed Hashaikeh

 The proposed research aims to develop advanced membranes with better permeability, fouling resistance, and excellent mechanical strength using novel fabrication methods that scale to large areas.
 To this end, we will be:

 - Examining the relationships between system operating conditions, membrane properties, and scaling and fouling processes on the membranes.